openshift-labs/learn-katacoda/middleware/middleware-kogito/rest-service-integration/03-implement-jaxrs-client.md

 }
 </pre>

-With our domain model implemented, we can now implement our JAX-RS interface definition.
+With our domain model implemented, we can now implement the JAX-RS interface definition.
 This is actually the same JAX-RS interface definition that is used in the _CoffeeService_.
 The only difference is that we annotate this interface with the `@RegisterRestClient(configKey = "coffeeresource")` annotation to register it as a Rest client.

-We first need to create the package in which we will create our Rest client:
+Click the following command to create the package force our Rest client.

 `mkdir -p /root/projects/kogito/coffeeshop/src/main/java/org/acme/coffeeservice/client`{{execute T3}}

-Next we can create our `CoffeeResource.java` interface in this package by clicking: `coffeeshop/src/main/java/org/acme/coffeeservice/client/CoffeeResource.java`{{open}}
+Click the following path to create the `CoffeeResource.java` interface: `coffeeshop/src/main/java/org/acme/coffeeservice/client/CoffeeResource.java`{{open}}

 <pre class="file" data-filename="./coffeeshop/src/main/java/org/acme/coffeeservice/client/CoffeeResource.java" data-target="replace">
 package org.acme.coffeeservice.client;